Sunday, February 9, 2020

 1996

 Two Comp Collection specials, each with a slightly different set of rules for play.
-Both are unrelated to Neon Genesis Evangelion game by Fujimi Shobo which uses the Magius system.
+Both are unrelated to the Neon Genesis Evangelion game by Fujimi Shobo which uses the Magius system.

 セブン=フォートレス